SOMETHING RELATED

 Something Related, a group exhibition by Anouk Vasilda, Jerrold Saija, Jordie Rovers and Marianne van Heeswijk.

-Jerrold Saija focuses on colonization and decolonization and the deep marks this has left on Moluccan society in general and the Moluccan body in particular.
+Jerrold Saija (1996), lives and works in Amsterdam, The Netherlands.
+Saija focuses on colonization and decolonization and the deep marks this has left on Moluccan society in general and the Moluccan body in particular.
 For his artistic practice, Saija draws inspiration from what remains of this past.
 Saija is guided by the gallery, in collaboration with Museum Jan Cunen (Oss), during Talenthub jump!

-Marianne van Heeswijk ( 1961), born in Veghel, currently lives and works in ‘s-Hertogenbosch, won the third prize in the Open section of ‘The World of Wearble Art’ in New Zealand last year.
+Marianne van Heeswijk ( 1961), currently lives and works in ‘s-Hertogenbosch, The Netherlands, won the third prize in the Open section of ‘The World of Wearble Art’ in New Zealand last year.
+The gallery and Van Heeswijk have been working together for years.
+Marianne’s work has been regularly exhibited both in the gallery and at art fairs.
 Van Heeswijk creates sculptures by combining and processing items she collects at flea markets.
 In this way she gives discarded products a second life and brings folk culture to the world of galleries and museums.
 For the exhibition, Van Heeswijk has created work that moves between fashion and art.